Mary H. Murguia: Ashley Judd v. Harvey Weinstein

 In the 2020 opinion written by Judge Murguia for the 9th Circuit Court of Appeals, she and her fellow judges overturned the lower court’s ruling since they deemed an incorrect application of statutes since her case was thrown out.
 Based on statute.
 Cal.
 Civ.
 Code § 51.9(a)(1)(F) (1996), the panel headed by Murguia ruled that their relationship constituted by the statute and therefore Weinstein was suited to use his leverage to allegedly abuse the plaintiff.
 This ruling and the following opinion reversed the ruling from the Supreme Court of California.
 This case was also instrumental to the cohesion of the Me Too movement as well.

-Personal
+Personal life

 Murguia's twin sister is noted civil rights leader Janet Murguía, while her older brother, Carlos Murguia, was a United States district judge.